John Plaster: Career

 Plaster was initially assigned to 5th Special Forces Group and served three combat tours in the Vietnam War as a member of MACVSOG beginning in October 1968, leading intelligence-gathering and recon teams in North Vietnamese Army-controlled areas of Laos and Cambodia and along the Ho Chi Minh Trail.
 He was wounded once, and decorated four times, eventually receiving a field commission in recognition of his combat experience.
 Plaster's final tour with MACVSOG ended in November 1971.
 He retired from the military at the rank of Major.

 Plaster parlayed his military experience into becoming a sniping instructor to members of many U.S. governmental agencies such as the Federal Bureau of Investigation, the United States Customs Service, the United States Marshals, Navy SEALs, and United States Marine Corps.
 Foreign units that have attended the school include the Royal Canadian Mounted Police and the Spanish Foreign Legion.

 Since 1993, Plaster has been a precision rifle instructor at the Gunsite Training Center in Paulden, Arizona.
 He was recently Chief of Competition for Autauga Arms' U.S. and European sniping championships.

 Plaster's experiences serve as part of the basis for the video game Call of Duty: Black Ops; he assisted the game's developers in developing the game by providing his wartime experiences to them.

+He wrote a script with John Milius about the Son Tay Raid that as of 2025 has not been filmed.